Home Tags Audio

 Judith is well known as a dharma teacher and scholar with a special focus on the feminine principle and interfaith dialogue.

-Jerry talks about substance abuse, the pitfalls of imitating the guru, and remaining true to your understanding of Trungpa Rinpoche's vision.
+Jerry talks about substance abuse, and the pitfalls of imitating the guru.

 President Reoch talks about his personal journey, his relationship to Sakyong Mipham, and some of the current issues facing the Shambhala community.